Frequently Asked Questions

 Cloth nappies requires 20 times less land for production of raw materials and 3 times less energy to make than disposables.

-2. Why we don’t use bamboo viscose
+2. Why we don’t use 'bamboo' viscose

 Our policy is to use only sustainable fabrics.